OVAL-Community/OVAL-Board/board_votes/2024-11-07_OVAL_Definition_Structure_Vote.md

 # Ballot
 Update OVAL defitions format to be:
-Option 1:  In the prposed encapulated format, but allowing for extended definitions.
+1. In the proposed encapulated format, but allowing for extended definitions.
-Option 2:  In either the existing OVAL 5.x format, OR the newly proposed encapsulated format with extended definitions.
+2. In either the existing OVAL 5.x format, OR the newly proposed encapsulated format with extended definitions.

+# Vote Results
+Example:  Option <X>, Your Name, Your Organization